-Activated platelets release a full range of chemokines [16] and promote the recruitment, adherence, and proliferation of adult stem cells, including CD34-positive progenitor cells, MSCs, SMC progenitors, and endothelial progenitors [7] (Fig. 1).
-The multipotency of these types of stem cells and their ability to increase vascular tissue repair is attributed to paracrine mechanisms [17] and make them promising in regenerative medicine.
+Interaction and regeneration of platelet cells and progenitor cells vascular tissue repair is attributed to paracrine mechanisms [17] and make them promise in regenerative medicine.
 Furthermore, tissue damage itself generates strong chemoattractive signals for stem cells, providing the basis for their regenerative activity.
-Platelets regulate the recruitment of adult stem cells to injured cells; this can, therefore, be an important regenerative mechanism in cellular responses.
-After a myocardial infarction, intramuscular, intracoronary, or intravenous MSC transplantation, cells migrate to the injured heart, significantly restoring cardiac function [18] Various clinical studies have confirmed the beneficial effects of MSCs after myocardial damage even if the clinical benefit was occasionally moderate.
-HGF is a growth factor known to be produced after myocardial ischemia. as investigated in animals and humans.
-With its proangiogenetic, antiapoptotic. immunosuppressive activity, [19] HGF exerts its cardioprotective properties.
+Platelets regulate the recruitment of adult stem cells to injured cells; this can, therefore, be an important mechanism in regenerative cellular responses.
+After a myocardial infarction, intramuscular, intracoronary, or intravenous MSC transplantation, cells migrate to the injured heart, significantly restoring cardiac function [18].
+Various clinical studies have confirmed the beneficial effects of MSCs after myocardial damage even if the clinical benefit was occasionally moderate.
+HGF is a growth factor known to be produced after myocardial ischemia, as investigated in animals and humans.
+With its antiapoptotic, proangiogenetic, and immunosuppressive activity [19], HGF exerts its cardioprotective properties.
 Platelets are also released after the activation of HGF [6] and have been described to promote the uptake of MSCs into human artery endothelial cells [7].
 Thus, the modulation of HGF-mediated migration of MSC to apoptotic tissue cells by platelets is probable and can become a powerful therapeutic tool to improve cardiac function after myocardial infarction.
 As with HGF, another major mediator involved in stem cell trafficking, SDF-1, is also regulated after myocardial ischemia.
 SDF-1/CXCR4 has been shown to induce bone marrow progenitor recruitment into bones after intravenous injection of cells into a mouse model.
 In clinical studies, CD34-positive progenitor cells have been critically reported to be involved in myocardial repair and regeneration, contributing to the preservation of cardiac function.
 Furthermore, compared with control mice, the injection of recombinant SDF-1 into the left ventricular cavity of test mice before coronary occlusion significantly decreased the infarct size.
-To improve the effectiveness of SDF-1-mediated cardioprotection, we synthesised a bifunctional protein consisting of an SDF-1 domain and a glycoprotein (GP) VI domain with a high CXCR4binding affinity as well as extracellular matrix proteins that become exposed after tissue lesions [20].
-After experimental myocardial infarction, the administration of SDF1-GPVI exerted significant cardioprotective effects, CXCR4-positive migration promoting progenitors from the bone marrow, strengthening endothelial differentiation of the, preserving cell survival, and revealing proangiogenic effects.
+To improve the effectiveness of SDF-1-mediated cardioprotection, we synthesized a bifunctional protein consisting of an SDF-1 domain and a glycoprotein (GP) VI domain with a high CXCR4-binding affinity as well as extracellular matrix proteins that become exposed after tissue lesions [20].
+After experimental myocardial infarction, the administration of SDF1-GPVI exerted significant cardioprotective effects, promoting CXCR4 positive migration of progenitors from the bone marrow, strengthening endothelial differentiation of the, preserving cell survival, and revealing proangiogenic effects.
 Platelets influence these progenitor cells mediated by SDF-1 activity.
 SDF-1 secreted by CD34-positive activated platelets supports the recruitment of progenitor cells into arterial thrombus and differentiates the cells into in vivo endothelial progenitor cells.
 In patients with myocardial infarction, SDF-1 derived from platelets control a number of circulating progenitor cells and is associated with the restoration of left ventricular function and improves prognosis.
-Furthermore, the formation coregulated circulating CD34-positive progenitor cells/platelets has been described in patients with acute coronary syndromes, associated with a significant decrease in myocardial infarct size, improving the function of the left ventricle, as seen with cardiac magnetic resonance imaging at a 3-month follow-up [21] The differentiation of CD34-positive platelets in mature foam cells and in endothelial cells has been described in an vitro co-culture system, which may be particularly relevant for the development of atherosclerotic vascular lesions.
+Furthermore, the formation of coregulated circulating CD34-positive progenitor cells/platelets has been described in patients with acute coronary syndromes, associated with a significant decrease in myocardial infarct size, improving the function of the left ventricle, as seen with cardiac magnetic resonance imaging at a 3-month follow up [21].
+The differentiation of CD34-positive platelets in mature foam cells and in endothelial cells has been described in a vitro co-culture system, which may be particularly relevant for the development of atherosclerotic vascular lesions.